MyMicroverseProjects/HelloMicroverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.
 To get a local copy up and running, follow these steps.

+- clone the repository
+- open the terminal where the repository was cloned
+- npm i
+- make a cool website using html and css
+- format the document with the commands npx hint . && npx stylelint "**/*.{css,scss}"

 ### Prerequisites